Mariateresa Vivaldini

 Mariateresa Vivaldini (born 22 November 1967) is an Italian politician of Brothers of Italy who was elected member of the European Parliament in 2024.
 She has served as mayor of Pavone del Mella since 2014.

+Biography

+She comes from a family of agricultural entrepreneurs who have been active in the Brescia and Cremona plains, and she holds a degree in political science and international relations.